 Instead, your proposal must be an objective business presentation written with the employer’s perspective in mind.
 In other words, you must appeal to the interests of your manager and the bottom-line concerns of your employer even though your interests are closer to heart and home.

-Here’s the strategy to use: Bypass the “reason why” issue related to your flexible work request; the merits or the approval of your proposal should not hinge on the why—for you or anyone else.
+1. Bypass the “reason why” behind your flexible work request; the merits or the approval of your proposal should not hinge on the why—for you or anyone else.

-Focus on your job responsibilities.
+2. Focus on your job responsibilities.
 Determine which core tasks you’ll retain in your three-day workweek.
 Outline how certain functions could be delegated to a junior employee for her career development.

 Suggest how other job functions might be shifted to another department, modified or out-sourced.
 Are there some that could even be eliminated?